Biden diagnosed with ‘aggressive form’ of prostate cancer

 The former first lady added, “The people who wrote those books weren’t in the White House with us, and they didn’t see how hard Joe worked every single day.
 He’d get up, he’d put in a full day and then at night, I’d be in bed reading my book, and he was still on the phone, reading his briefings, working with staff.”

+Cancer has long been a personal issue for Biden, whose son Beau, an Iraq War veteran, died of brain cancer in 2015 at age 46.

-Biden has long advocated for increased cancer research, establishing the “Cancer Moonshot” initiative in the wake of his son Beau Biden’s death from brain cancer.
+Biden established the “Cancer Moonshot” initiative in the wake of Beau’s death.
 The program, founded while Biden was vice president, was reestablished in 2022 with the goal of “ending cancer as we know it.”

 “We’re mobilizing the whole country effort to cut American cancer deaths in half by 20, 25 years and boost support for patients and their families.
 I’m confident in our capacity to do that.
 I know we can, but it’s not just personal — it’s about what’s possible,” Biden said last August.